 - BFS: Gradriel's Weapon of Choice.

-- Hyperactive Metabolism: consuming food replenishes your health, and some food add 1 HP to the maximum if your HP is full.
+- Hyperactive Metabolism: Consuming food replenishes your health, and some food adds 1 HP to the maximum if your HP is full.

-- Nintendo Hard: the combat becomes this with the addition of the POW meter, and Gradriel moves slowly due to her BFS.
-Also, later enemies can counter your attacks which cause more damage.
+- Nintendo Hard: The combat becomes this with the addition of the POWER meter, and Gradriel moves slowly due to her BFS.
+Also, later enemies can counter your attacks which causes more damage.

 - Royals Who Actually Do Something: Gradriel decides to go outside her castle to resolve all of her people's problems on her own instead of leaving all the work to her knights, it's because of this very same trope that this game starts!

-- Stripperiffic: some later "female" enemies doesn't have much clothing.
-Doesn't make they easier to kill, though.
+- Stripperiffic: Some later "female" enemies don't have much clothing.
+Doesn't make them any easier to kill, though.